-One of the most common issues I deal with as a criminal defense attorney practicing in South Florida is DWLS - Driving While License Suspended.
+One of the most common issues I deal with as a criminal defense attorney practicing in Miami-Dade County is DWLS - Driving While License Suspended.
 Clients from all walks of life come to me looking for help with their suspended licenses.
 Some have one or two open suspensions whereas others may be considered Habitual Traffic Offenders.
 In any case, these clients are looking to fix their licenses so that they may drive without fear of being arrested.

 In the State of Florida, driving is a privilege, not a right.
 Therefore, the Department of Highway Safety and Motor Vehicles (DHSMV) can revoke your driving privileges for a number of reasons.
 This can be due to a failure to appear in court for a traffic citation, or a failure to pay a traffic citation.
 It can be due to failure to carry proper auto insurance, or failure to make child support payments.
 Your license may also be suspended as a result of a DUI, or of the accumulation of too many points on your driving record in too short a time due to numerous traffic tickets.